johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.16 Review and Checkride Prep.md

 	11. [[Human Factors]] and [[Illusions Leading to Spatial Disorientation]] for instrument flight
 	12. [[IFR Regulatory Review Assignment]]
 4. Video, showing DPE’s perspectives on Instrument Practical Test - Andy Munnis (specifically on oral part of exam): https://www.youtube.com/watch?v=EUzR8f1Npss
-	1. Use of checklists / resources in the oral portion
+	1. Use of checklists / resources in the oral portion^[It’s great to create a reference document to use in flight, and it is fine to reference that both in the airplane and during the oral.
+However, pulling out an unmodified, large document isn’t a great look.
+In the former case, you’re showing you’ve prepared for the scenario, and that looks great.
+In the latter case, you’re showing you didn’t prepare and are leaning on someone else's preparation.]

 ### Completion Standards
 The student must demonstrate proficiency at IFR flight planning and all phases of IFR flight, to ACS standards, including ability to complete no precision approach without use of primary flight instruments.